novonordisk-research/BEE-BO/docs/index.rst

 ===================

 BEEBO is a family of acquisition functions for Bayesian optimization that natively scale to batched acquisition and trade off exploration and exploitation explicitly.
-The `beebo` package is compatible with BoTorch.
+The :mod:`~beebo` package is compatible with BoTorch.

-Both meanBEEBO and maxBEEBO are implemented as the `BatchedEnergyEntropyBO` class.
+Both meanBEEBO and maxBEEBO are implemented as the :class:`~BatchedEnergyEntropyBO` class.

-To use `BatchedEnergyEntropyBO`, you need to follow these steps:
+To use :class:`BatchedEnergyEntropyBO`, you need to follow these steps:

 1. Import the class: